Superannuation in Australia: Investments in the fund

 Investment earnings of the superannuation fund (i.e. dividends, rental income etc.) are taxed at a flat rate of 15% by the superannuation fund.
 In addition, where an investment is sold, capital gains tax is payable by the superannuation fund at 15%.

 Much like the discount available to individuals and other trusts, a superannuation fund can claim a capital gains tax discount where the investment has been owned for at least 12 months.
 The discount applicable to superannuation fund is 33%, reducing the effective capital gains tax from 15% to 10%.

 Superannuation funds pool the contributions from multiple individuals and invest these funds in a wide range of assets such as stocks, bonds, real estate, and more.
 These investments aim to generate returns and grow the fund over time.

 A fund which is paying a pension to a member aged 60+ has exempt pension income and pays no tax on that portion of the earnings of the fund.
 Its deductions for that same percentage is denied and cannot create a tax loss.
 An actuarial certificate may be required to support the proportion of exempt pension income based on member balances and numbers of days.
 Earnings on accumulation (i.e., non pension) balances remain proportionately subject to tax.
 Asset segregation may be used by some funds so that specific income is attributed to a specific member.
 A fund with only pension member accounts which pay the minimum complying pension for the whole year have a tax rate of 0%.

 These taxes contribute over $6 billion in annual government revenue.
 Superannuation is a tax-advantaged method of saving as the 15% tax rate on contributions is lower than the rate an employee would have paid if they received the money as income.
 The federal government announced in its 2006/07 budget that from 1 July 2007, Australians over the age of 60 will face no taxes on withdrawing monies out of their superannuation fund if it is from a taxed source.

+Insurance in superannuation

+Most Australian superannuation funds offer members insurance cover within their superannuation account, with premiums deducted from the member's account balance rather than paid directly.
+The principal forms of cover are death cover, total and permanent disablement (TPD) cover, and income protection cover, with default versions of these typically provided automatically to members under MySuper arrangements unless the member opts out.

+Total and permanent disablement (TPD) insurance

+TPD insurance pays a lump sum benefit if the insured member suffers an illness or injury that leaves them totally and permanently unable to work, as defined under the terms of the relevant policy.
+Three definitions are commonly used: